storyblok/storyblok-js-client/README.md

 import StoryblokClient from 'storyblok-js-client/dist/es5/index.es'
 ```

+### Adding TypeScript

+We added TypeScript to our codebase, improving our code quality and assuring the correct implementation from the client's side.
+This change will probably break your code, because your Storyblok client's current implementation is possibly sending the wrong types to the source.
+All the types are declared under `source/types`.
+If you use an IDE to code, you'll be able to hover the problematic cause and see what is being expected from the type.
+You also can use the last version without TypeScript.
 ### Axios removal

 We removed our dependency on axios on version 4.4.0.
 If you want to continue using our SDK with axios, please refer to version @4.2.1.